+That’s our guide on how to store wine.
 If you follow all the key points above you will be storing wine properly.
 One other thing to mention is to store the wine on its side as opposed to standing it up.
 This ensures the wine is kept in contact with the cork and stops it from drying out.

 Overall, should you invest in proper wine storage for you cellar to protect your investment in wine.
 For this article we partnered with Elite Wine Refrigeration who are a UK based wine storage company, specialising in wine storage units, wine racks and humidors for cigars.
 If you have any questions on how to store wine properly or would like more information please get in touch by emailing us at [email protected].
 Then, you’ll be on the right path on how to store wine properly.

 We hope you enjoyed this guide on how to store wine properly.
 If you’d simply just like to learn more about wine from the comfort of your own home, be sure to check out our online blog and sign up to our mailing list.
 We’re always looking to teach people about different regions, grape varieties and producers.
 Beyond that, you can expect to find a whole host of playlists, cocktail cards and recipe cards packed full of wine pairing ideas.
 There might even be some special offers along the way so make sure that you don’t miss out!